alephnaughtpix/deadjournal/_posts/2022/11/2022-11-11-on-migrating-from-twitter-to-mastadon.md

 The first thing you have to do is choose a Mastadon server (often called an "instance") on which to register an account.

 This is the bit that I notice flummoxes people the most, and it's especially frustrating as it's flummoxing them right on the first step!
-If you've read any articles about Mastadon recently, then they will generally do an infodump about Mastodon being a "fediverse", a distributed network across different servers.
+If you've read any articles about Mastadon recently, then they will generally do an infodump about Mastodon existing in a "fediverse", a distributed network across different servers.
 Whilst this is an important technical aspect of the system, such technical details tend to make non-technical people's eye glaze over.

 So I would instead liken Mastodon to email.
 You can create an email account on Gmail or Hotmail, but using that account, you can send emails anywhere outside Gmail or Hotmail as long as you know the email address to send them to.
 So whether you choose Gmail or Hotmail really depends on which user experience you prefer.